 Bullock became one of Adelaide’s finest cycle makers.
 Adelaide-born cyclist John Bullock worked as a mechanic at one of Adelaide’s oldest and tricycle shops, owned by W. Tyler and P.J Williams in Pulteney Street, Adelaide, before opening his own business.
 Bullock cycles came to notice when he won Norwood Cycling Club’s 1898 race to Victor Harbor, and W.J.
 Dale of Norwood club rode a Bullock to a fastest-time victory in the 100-mile.
 As with another Adelaide cycle maker Vivian Lewis, Bullock won an agency to make early motor cars at his Pirie Street, Adelaide, works.
 By 1906, the Bullock range included its Royal Swift with two-speed gearing.
 South Australian Police Cycle Corps chose Bullock.
 Also importing Humber cycles, Bullock opened shops in Pirie and Rundle streets – the first Adelaide chain stores that extended to Port Adelaide, Gawler, Kadina and Port Pirie.
 With a BSA roadster and motorcycles (a Clyno with sidecar, Humber, Excelsior, Zenith) also offered by 1913, Bullock sponsored the South Australia League of Wheelmen 25-mile race.
 Bullock bikes were used by world champions Willie Spencer and Frank Corry; Arme Bate who defeated Hubert Operman in the five-mile pursuit at Payneham Oval; and state champion K.L.
 Osborne.
 Bullock’s Arrow, fitted with BSA parts, was used by record breakers.
 John Bullock died in 1931 but the company continued inprovements such as the Bullock Deluxe in 1939-40.
 It now also sold shearing merchandise, tractors, radios and wheelchairs.
 But the Bullock business didn’t survive beyond the 1950s.

 Super Elliott bicycles brand has survived into the 21st Century, carrying the banner for Adelaide's strong tradition of cycle manufacturing started by Vivian Lewis in 1892 and taken up by John Bullock in the early 20th Century.
-Lewis was soon running one of Adelaide city's largest cycle suppliers in the 1890s and Bullock's venture into quality cycle making and retailing saw him create Adelaide's first chain of stores.
-Both Lewis and Bullock assembled the earliest motors cars in Adelaide and both sold motor cycles.
-The Elliott brothers, Bertrand and Laurie, founded what later became Super Elliott, as a shop in Payneham in 1902.
-They also added motor cycles to their range.
-When the original partnership broke up, Victor Elliot joined the company that started a factory in Gawler Place, Adelaide, in the 1920s. it was later in that decade that Bertrand Elliott decided to discard the petrol-driven side of the business and concentrate on bicycles.
+The Elliott brothers, Bert and Laurie, founded what later became Super Elliott, as a shop in Payneham in 1902, coinciding with Laurie winning the South Australian league’s 25-mile road race.
+When the original partnership broke up, Victor Elliot joined the company that started a factory in an old livery stable in Gawler Place, Adelaide, in the 1920s.
+Later that decade, that Bert Elliott decided to discard the motor cycle side and concentrate on bicycles.
 Two years after opening a shop in Rundle Street, Adelaide, the business became a limited company: changing from Elliott Bros to Super Elliott.
-The business was blessed with the technical and artistic talents of frame builders such as Claude Bushell, Len Edwards and Tom Robinson, painters Percy Kutcher, and frame enamellers Rex Hunter, Les Hall and Ray Greenslade.
-This personal attention to frame building almost ended in the 1960s but Super Elliott survived the flood of imports in in the 1970s/80s, even developing its own in-store brand Pursuit, built by Wayne Roberts.
-The Elliot brothers' belief in bicyles was vindicated with their 21st Century revival.
+In the early 1930s, Super Elliott sponsored its own successful professional cycling team – Keith Thurgood, Deane Toseland, Phil Thomas, Jack Conyers – to showcase the brand.
+With sales soaring to the thousands, Bert Elliott made a trip to Britain with Bruce Small and negotiated with BSA Co.
+Birmingham to merge their wholesale departments as General Accessories (South Australia).
+Super Elliotts was blessed with the talents of frame builders such as Claude Bushell, Len Edwards and Tom Robinson, painters Percy Kutcher, and frame enamellers Rex Hunter, Les Hall and Ray Greenslade.
+This attention to frame building almost ended in the 1960s but Super Elliott survived the 1970s/80s imports flood, even developing its in-store brand Pursuit, built by Wayne Roberts.

 ADELAIDE AGAIN PROVES CREDENTIALS AND ABILITY TO STAGE GLOBAL EVENTS